-The Federal Ministry for Arts, Culture, the Civil Service and Sport in cooperation with the MAK – Austrian Museum of Applied Arts, Vienna, is going to award a total of six scholarships for residency at the Mackey Apartments, Los Angeles, in 2021/2022.
+The Federal Ministry of Austria.
+Arts and Culture, Civil Service and Sport (BMKOES), Division Arts and Culture, in cooperation with the MAK – Austrian Museum of Applied Arts, Vienna, is going to award a total of six scholarships for residency at the Mackey Apartments, Los Angeles, in 2023/2024.
 These scholarships are open to four free-lance artists, two advanced students of architecture (“2.
 Studienabschnitt”), and graduates of architecture immediately after completion of their degree.